What If You Invested $1,000 in American Electric Power Company (AEP)?

 Frequently asked questions

-What is American Electric Power Company (AEP) stock's all-time high and all-time low?
+What is American Electric Power Company (AEP) stock's all-time high (ATH) and all-time low (ATL)?

-What if you invested $1,000 in American Electric Power Company (AEP) stock at the all-time low?
+What if you invested $1,000 in American Electric Power Company (AEP) stock for maximum profit?

 What are American Electric Power Company (AEP)'s best buy and sell dates for maximum profit?